daniellzheng440/waste_search/README.md

 ```
 API search
 Favourite function
-Peresistent favourites between searches - Item that are favourited will be marked as favourite in subsequent searches
+Peresistent favourites between searches - Item that are favourited will be
+marked as favourite in subsequent searches.
+Just don't delete anything from favourite list ;-)
 ```
 ## Development server